-After repeated requests from our readers, we’ve created this list of the 5 best movies to learn British English.
-Since we know that some of our English readers aren’t native speakers, and it’s common for them to be exposed to a less internationally-focused English (i.e US English), today we’ve decided to focus on British English alone.
+After repeated requests from our readers, we’ve created this list of the 5 best movies to learn British English (in our humble opinion 😉).
+It’s common for English learners to be exposed to “Hollywood” English (i.e. US English), so today we’ve decided to focus on British English alone to bring some linguistic diversity to your television screen!

 MosaLingua’s List of the Best Movies to Learn British English